 Contractor expenses guide -office expenses

-- Postages and stationery, business cards.
+- Contractor office supplies, such as postages and stationery, business cards.

-- An annual eye test and the cost of basic glasses if you require these when you are working.
+- An annual eye test and the cost of basic glasses, if you require these when you are working.

 - Business software for your work.